Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/Basics of programming.md

 ### 3. Object oriented

 - Revolves around objects.
+- Pursuing everything in the form of objects and organizing `software designs` around objects rather than logic and functions.
+- Foolws real world principles called OOPs principles i.e. Encapsulation, Inheritance, Polymorphism and Abstraction.
 - Code + Data = Object
 - This contains class which acts as a prototype or template of objects.
 - we can create various objects from a class with different functionalities(methods) and data.